Tampere: Geopolitical significance

-Post-war period and modern day
+Postwar period and modern day

-Prevalent in Tampere's post-World War II municipal politics was the Brothers-in-Arms Axis (aseveliakseli), which mostly consisted of the National Coalition Party and the Social Democrats.
+The dominant force in Tampere's municipal politics after the Second World War was the Brothers-in-Arms Axis (aseveliakseli), which consisted mainly of the National Coalition Party and the Social Democrats.
 While the Centre Party was the largest political force in the Finnish countryside, it had no practical relevance in Tampere.

-After World War II, Tampere was enlarged by joining some neighbouring areas.
-Messukylä was incorporated in 1947, Lielahti in 1950, Aitolahti in 1966 and finally Teisko in 1972.
-The limit of 100,000 inhabitants was crossed in Tampere in 1950.
-Tampere was long known for its textile and metal industries, but these have been largely replaced by information technology and telecommunications during the 1990s.
-The technology centre Hermia in Hervanta is home to many companies in these fields.
-Yleisradio started broadcasting its second television channel, Yle TV2, in Ristimäki, Tampere in 1965, as a result of which Finland was the first of the Nordic countries to receive a second television channel, after Sweden's SVT2 started broadcasting only four years later.
-Tampere became a university city when the Social University moved from Helsinki to Tampere in 1960 and became the University of Tampere in 1966.
-In 1979, Tampere-Pirkkala Airport was opened 13 km from the center of Tampere on the side of the Pirkkala municipality.
+After the Second World War, Tampere was enlarged by the incorporation of some neighbouring areas.
+Messukylä was incorporated in 1947, Lielahti in 1950, Aitolahti in 1966 and Teisko in 1972.
+Already in 1937 the most part of modern western Tampere, including Pispala, was annexed to the city from North Pirkkala (today Nokia).
+Tampere passed the 100,000 population mark in 1950.
+Tampere was long known for its textile and metal industries, but these were largely replaced by information technology and telecommunications in the 1990s.
+The Hermia technology centre in Hervanta is home to many companies in these fields.
+Yleisradio began broadcasting its second television channel, Yle TV2, from Ristimäki, Tampere, in 1965, making Finland the first of the Nordic countries to receive a second television channel, after Sweden's SVT2 began broadcasting four years later.
+Tampere became a university city when the Social University moved from Helsinki to Tampere in 1960, becoming the University of Tampere in 1966.
+In 1979, the Tampere-Pirkkala airport was opened 13 km from the centre of Tampere on the Pirkkala side of the city.

-At the turn of the 1990s, Tampere's industry underwent a major structural change, as the production of Tampella's and Tampere's textile industry in particular was heavily focused on bilateral trade with the Soviet Union, but when it collapsed in 1991 the companies lost their main customers.
-As a result of the sudden change and the depression of the early 1990s, Finlayson and the Suomen trikoo had to reduce their operations sharply.
+At the turn of the 1990s, Tampere's industry underwent a major structural change, as the production of Tampella and Tampere's textile industry in particular was heavily focused on bilateral trade with the Soviet Union, but when the Soviet Union collapsed in 1991, the companies lost their main customers.
+As a result of the sudden change and the depression of the early 1990s, Finlayson and Suomen Trikoo had to scale down their operations drastically.
 Tampella went bankrupt.
-But although the change left a huge amount of vacant industrial space in the city center, in the early 2000s it was gradually put to other uses, with the current Tampere cityscape being characterized above all by strong IT companies, most notably Nokia's Tampere R&D units.
+But although the change left a huge amount of vacant industrial space in the city centre, in the early 2000s it was gradually put to other uses, and today's Tampere cityscape is mainly characterised by strong IT companies, most notably Nokia's Tampere R&D units.